microsoft/FluidFramework/packages/dds/tree/README.md

 The current feature focus is on:

 -   Semantics:
-    -   High quality semantic merges, including "slice" moves of parts of sequences.
+    -   High quality semantic merges, including moves of parts of sequences (called "slice moves").
     -   Transactionality.
     -   Support schema in a semantically robust way.
 -   Scalability: